 Thanks for visiting!
 We hope you can find everything you need on our site!
 Family Roots Farm is focused on providing organic and non-gmo foods at a high level of customer satisfaction - we will do everything we can to exceed your expectations.
-Please note our farm is also listed in the following directories: USDA, Organic Trade Association, Local Harvest, Woman Who Farm, Agri-licious, Ohio Proud, mid-West Garlic Grower's Assoc. and The Garlic Seed Foundation.
+Please note our farm is also listed in the following directories: USDA, Local Harvest, Woman Who Farm, Agri-licious, Ohio Proud and Mid-West Garlic Grower's Association.

 With a variety of organic produce and products to choose from, we're sure you'll be happy feeding your family with food that has been hand-planted, tended-to, harvested and prepared with the up-most care, detail and love.
 Please browse our website or Facebook page (Family Roots Farm Inc).
 We update garlic gifts for the gourmet or gardener all year- round.
 If you have any comments or questions, please feel free to contact us.
 We would love to hear from you.

 We hope to see you again!
 Check back soon for new updates to our site.
 There's much more to come!
 Please reach out to us at any time.